About Pro Bono Counseling Network

 Current members:

 Thava Mahadevan, Director of Operations at the UNC Center for Excellence in Community Mental Health and clinical instructor in the UNC Department of Psychiatry.
+He founded and led XDS, Inc., a nonprofit providing comprehensive care for individuals with persistent mental illness and co-occurring conditions, which merged with the Center in 2011.
+He has over 20 years of experience designing and implementing innovative treatment programs in North Carolina.

 Victoria Romero, Bilingual Outpatient Psychotherapist at Three Oaks Behavioral Health and Wellness.
 Ms. Romero’s professional experience focuses on providing the Latinx community with trauma-informed, evidence-based behavioral health treatment.